axel-ra/Real-Time-Execution-Times-using-VxWorks/README.md

-# Measuring Real-Time Tasks Execution Time in VxWorks
+# Measuring Real-Time Tasks Execution Times in VxWorks

 This project measures the execution times of Real-Time, preemptive tasks in VxWorks.
 The execution times are calculated using a time